Lijun1991/42-printf/README.md

       What is struct bits filed?
       https://www.tutorialspoint.com/cprogramming/c_bit_fields.htm

- -
- +
- +
- +    The difference between wint_t and wchar_t
+    The difference between wint_t and wchar_t
+      wchar_t	Type used for a code unit in wide strings, usually an unsigned 16 bit or 32 bit value.
+No specific interpretation is specified for these code units; the C standard only requires that wchar_t be wide enough to hold the widest character set among the supported system locales.[5]
+Theoretically, wchar_t can be the same size as char, and thus not capable of holding UTF-32 or UTF-16 code points.[6] wint_t	Integer type that can hold any value of a wchar_t as well as the value of the macro WEOF.
+This type is unchanged by integral promotions.
+Usually a 32 bit signed value.

- +    All of the Unicode values map to 0x0000 to 0x10FFFF
+    All of the Unicode values map to 0x0000 to 0x10FFFF best recource to how unicode encoded:   https://en.wikipedia.org/wiki/UTF-8

+    wcrtomb:	Converts a wide character to its multibyte representation, given state